• Home

 The purpose of a graph is to separate key insights from noise in your data using abstract images.

 Our brains can interpret visual content over 60,000 times faster than texts and numbers.
-By using charts and graphs in your data story, you can easily influence the decisions of your target audiences (or readers).
+By using charts and graphs in your story, you can easily influence the decisions of your target audiences (or readers).

 Wrap Up